juanlatorre/awesome-stars/README.md

 ## Swift

+- [apollographql/apollo-ios](https://github.com/apollographql/apollo-ios) - 📱  A strongly-typed, caching GraphQL client for iOS, written in Swift.
+- [maticzav/swift-graphql](https://github.com/maticzav/swift-graphql) - A GraphQL client that lets you forget about GraphQL.
 - [iina/iina](https://github.com/iina/iina) - The modern video player for macOS.
 - [leits/MeetingBar](https://github.com/leits/MeetingBar) - 🇺🇦 Your meetings at your fingertips in the macOS menu bar
 - [lwouis/alt-tab-macos](https://github.com/lwouis/alt-tab-macos) - Windows alt-tab on macOS